 It is easy to miss the natural history gallery, housed in a basement close to the entrance.
 Apart from displaying every animal and plant that can be seen on Saaremaa, it has a special section devoted to juniper wood, on which the island’s economy will doubtless continue to be based.
 It is a very flexible material for furniture and the berries are a basis for gin.

 During the summer, there is a full programme of concerts inside the castle; the surrounding park often hosts song festivals and carnivals.
-The castle stays open in theory till 19.00 every night during the summer but be ready to do battle with recalcitrant staff if you want to stay after 18.45 as they are determined to slam the doors on visitors as early as possible.
 From the photographic point of view, the best shots of it are to be had from the port during early evening.